You are now in the main content area

 Grad Applicant Mentorship

 In partnership with the Canadian Psychological Association all program and course fees are waived this year.
-We are launching the Graduate Applicant Mentorship program to support students applying to clinical psychology graduate programs in Canada during 2023-24 application cycle.
+The CPA offers a Graduate Applicant Mentorship program to support students applying to clinical psychology graduate programs in Canada during 2025-26 application cycle.
 As well, two courses on clinical psychology and mental health career pathways are also available (see the links below ).

 Join a supportive community of other applicants and access to a library of resources (including workshop recordings of past year mentorship groups, example statements, scholarship applications, and CVs) with Dr. Saeid and other psychologists as they guide you along the process.
 They are offering to review applicants’ Statements of Intent and provide feedback to improve the strength of their application.